 2) Move Potted Plants:

 Potted plants are most vulnerable to the cold because the root system is above ground and the soil in a pot freezes much faster than the ground.
 You can protect your potted plants by clustering the pots together (to create a wind break) or better yet, move the pots to a protected area such as a garage or the corner of a porch.
 The worst location for a potted plant in freezing conditions is the south side of the house, as the direct winter sun can quickly dehydrate a plant that is already weakened by the cold.

 An additional layer of mulch will help retain the ground’s heat and reduce water loss from the soil, which will also aid in preventing dehydration.
 Mulch also reduces the amount of soil swelling, known as “heaving,” as the ground freezes and thaws.

 If you have plants and trees that are particularly sensitive to the cold, you may consider an additional barrier of insulation, such as plastic or cardboard.
 The barrier should not touch the plants directly, and because plastic can trap excess moisture and warm air, it should be removed during the day.
 Like mulch, these barriers do not need to cover the entire plant to be effective.
 Protective layers can simply protect the base of the plant and the root system.

-If you need more information about how to prepare your landscape for extreme cold temperatures, or have other questions about your landscape, contact Handy Andy Outdoors today by clicking here, or by phone (770) 458-8505.
+For more information about how to best care for your landscape, contact Handy Andy Outdoors today by clicking here or call us at 770-458-8505.